kennolot/CTF-pi/0.learn_linux/ctfpi0_0/README.md

 ### Prerequisites

-Your Raspberry Pi has remote connection set up via Raspberry Pi connect or VNC.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

 Have cloned this `CTF-pi` repository and are inside the `ctfpi0_0` directory.